rschristopher/rschristopher.github.io/src/saving/wealth/index.md

 - **Compounding Scarcity**: As technology drives abundance in goods and services, Bitcoin's fixed supply captures that value.
 Holders don't need to sell; they can collateralize (e.g., borrow against BTC without triggering taxes) to fund life while preserving the principal.
 This "buy, borrow, die" strategy minimizes erosion, allowing wealth to grow exponentially.
 - **Immunity to Fiat Flaws**: No inflation tax, no debasement -- Bitcoin is "forever money" for family offices seeking decades-long stability.
 It's portable, divisible, and disaster-proof, unlike real estate vulnerable to fires or taxes.
 - **Cultural Shift**: Bitcoin fosters responsibility and education.
 Families discuss seed phrases and multisig setups as rites of passage, not just wills.
 Heirs learn to HODL, building on inheritance rather than spend it.
-Tools like smart contract wills ensure seamless transfers without lawyers or lost keys.
+Custom tooling can enable seamless transfers without lawyers or lost keys.